 One of the easiest, and most effective, ways to enhance the storage for small spaces is through furniture with hidden storage compartments.
 It might be an ottoman with a lift-off lid or a bench seat that doubles as chest.
 There are even special beds that come with built-in drawers underneath (called a captains bed), or beds that lift up to reveal even more storage space.
 You can usually find these at many furniture stores without much extra effort.
 The one below comes from Ikea.

-This bed in a space-efficient bedroom (left) hides a storage-area treasure trove (right) for the space challenged.
+This bed in a space-efficient bedroom (top) hides a storage-area treasure trove (below) for the space challenged.
+(Photo source: IKEA.)